 Masaryk University does not automatically return the materials documenting the applicant's education and enclosed in the recognition application.

 Means of authenticating the signatures and stamps occurring on the original of the diploma depend on the country that has issued it, i.e. where the applicant earned his/her education.

 The following table contains a list of individual countries and requirements relating to the verification of diplomas gained in them, including a link to authorities that serve as the first instance in the foreign education recognition process.

 The signatures and stamps authentication can be classified into three categories, depending on the (non)existence of an international agreement:

 - No authentication required: There is a valid bilateral agreement between the country and the Czech Republic, concerning mutual legal assistance.
 Diplomas issued in these countries are valid in the Czech Republic without the need of any further authentication of stamps and signatures.

-- Apostille: The respective country is a signatory to the Hague Convention, i.e. a multilateral treaty simplifying the process of legalization of foreign public documents.
+- Apostille: The respective country is a signatory to the multilateral treaty abolishing the requirement of legalisation for foreign public documents (The Hague Convention).
 The authenticity of signatures and stamps on a diploma earned in one of the signatory countries must be certified by a so-called Apostille, issued by a competent authority of the country.
 For the list of competent authorities in all signatory countries please visit the Hague Conference website.